-How to Measure for a Wheelchair Ramp
+How to Measure for a Ramp Wheelchairs & Scooters

-A typical Power Wheelchair recommended incline capability is about 9.5° with the patient in the chair or scooter and about 14.5° unloaded.
+Always consult your equipment's owner guide to see what degree of incline is recommended.
+A typical power wheelchair recommended incline capability is about 9.6° with the patient in the chair or scooter and about 14.5° unloaded.
 Pushing a manual wheelchair can be difficult or easy depending on: ramp length + patient weight.

 (all measurements in degrees)